holepunchto/bare/README.md

 #### `process.on('idle')`

 Emitted when the process becomes idle after suspension.
-After this, the loop will block and no additional work be performed until the process is resumed.
+If no additional work is scheduled from this event, the loop will block and no additional work be performed until the process is resumed.
 An `idle` event listener may call `process.resume()` to cancel the suspension.

 #### `process.on('resume')`